-- The following sanctions may be imposed upon any student found to have violated the Student Code: - Warning a written notice to the student that the student is violating or has violated institutional regulations. - b.
-Probation a written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any institutional regulation(s) during the probationary period. - c.
-Loss of Privileges denial of specified privileges for a designated period of time. - d.
-Restitution compensation for loss, damage or injury. - e.
-Discretionary Sanctions work assignments, service to the college, or other related discretionary assignments.
-(Such assignments must have the prior approval of the judicial advisor). - f.
-College Suspension separation of the student from the college for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified.
-(College suspension applies at all of the Maricopa Community Colleges.)
+- The following sanctions may be imposed upon any student found to have violated the Student Conduct Code: - Warning a written notice to the student that the student is violating or has violated institutional rules or regulations. - b.
+Probation a written reprimand for violation

-- g.
-College Expulsion permanent separation of the student from the college.
-(College expulsion applies at all of the Maricopa Community Colleges) - 2.
+- of specified rules or regulations.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional rules or regulation(s) during the probationary period. - c.
+Loss of Privileges denial of specified privileges for a designated period of time. - Restitution compensation for loss, damage or injury.
+This may take the form of appropriate service and/or monetary or material replacement. - e.
+Discretionary Sanctions work assignments, essays, service to the college, or other related discretionary assignments.
+(Such assignments must have the prior approval of the Student Conduct Administrator.) - f.
+College Suspension separation of the student from all the colleges in the District for a definite period of time, after which the student is eligible to return.
+Conditions for readmission may be specified. - g.
+College Expulsion permanent separation of the student from all the colleges in the District. - 2.
 More than one of the sanctions listed above may be imposed for any single violation. - 3.
-Other than college expulsion, disciplinary sanction shall not be made part of the student's academic record, but shall become part of the student's confidential record.
-Upon graduation, the student's confidential record maybe expunged of disciplinary actions upon the student's application to the judicial advisor.
-Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record five (5) years after final disposition of the case. - 4.
-The following sanctions may be imposed upon groups or organizations: - a.
-Those sanctions listed above in Section B 1. a through d. - b.
-Deactivation -loss of all privileges, including college recognition for a designated period of time. - 5.
-All sanction(s) shall be determined and imposed by the judicial advisor based upon the findings and conclusions of the judicial body.
-The judicial advisor will consider the recommendations for sanction(s) of the judicial body but will not be bound by its recommendations.
-The judicial advisor will forward the sanctions s/he determines to be appropriate along with the findings and conclusion to the accused student within two (2) working days after receipt of the judicial body's findings.
+Other than college expulsion, disciplinary sanction shall not be made part of the student's academic record, but shall become part of the student's disciplinary record.
+Upon graduation, the student's disciplinary record may be expunged of disciplinary actions upon the student's application to the Student Conduct Administrator.
+Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record five (5) years after final disposition of the case.